gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-03-29 Copied unit tests from (obsolete) TestExemplar.py to exemplar.py and TestExemplarIntegration.py and worked on re-enabling the latter.
+3.5h
+* 2019-03-28 Repurposed the DB_DEBUG constant to enable database testing (instead of printing).
+2.75h
 * 2019-03-27 Improved UI significantly (i.e., main.py, visible at the repl.it url, below).
 Created class MockCursor.
 7.5h
 * 2019-03-26 Re-enabled test execution.
 Removed use of examples table.
 Altered process_examples() to combine examples.
 6.75h
 * 2019-03-25 Researched integration testing options.
 Enabled my Data Source in PyCharm and its database tool by switching Exemplar's memory database to file.
 2.5h